arceda/bio-samples/viral/viral_classification/README.md

 Kameris and Castor-KRFE are methods based on k-mer frequencies for viral subtypying classification.
 Kameris was proposed by Solis-Reyes et al. (2018), they compute the k-mer frequencies using a Frequency Chaos Game Representation (FCGR) mean while Castor-KRFE, proposed by Lebatteux, Remita, and Diallo (2019), compute the k-mer frequencies from the whole training datasets.

-# Files and folders descripción:
+# Files and folders descriptión:
 - chaos_game.- Compute the CGR of a viral genome.
 The implementation is in Javascript.
 - sample_genomes.- Some genome samples of HIV-1 and Polyomavirus.
 - results.- Here, there are CSVs and images computed with the comparison of Kameris and Castor-KRFE.